material-admin/doc-material-components/dev-article-template.md

 * If possible, copy the exact summary from the design article.
 * Link the first mention of the component type to the appropriate section of the design article.

-Hide the component section by default using the `<details>` tag.
-Label the hidden section with the `<summary>` tag with the summary "Open for an implementation example and key properties table."

 ### \<First component type\> example

 <details>